 It is sometimes desirable for the user to see the codes which influence the layout of the text and are normally invisible themselves.
-These codes are space, tab, end-of-line, and the end-of-file (not really a code), and are often collectively referred to as the white-space.
+These codes are space, tab, end-of-line, and the end-of-file (not really a code), and are often collectively referred to as the whitespace.
 The TextEditor has the option to display them, and to control their appearance.

-The display of the white-space is enabled using the Visible property.
-The color used to display whitespace codes is determined by the SymbolColor property, and the characters used to display those codes are determined by EofSymbol, EolSymbol, SpaceSymbol, and TabSymbol properties.
+The display of the white-space is enabled using the <xref:Alternet.Editor.Wpf.IWhiteSpace.Visible> property.
+The color used to display white-space codes is determined by the <xref:Alternet.Editor.Wpf.IWhiteSpace.SymbolColor> property, and the characters used to display those codes are determined by EofSymbol, EolSymbol, SpaceSymbol, and TabSymbol properties.